Projects

 CodeAcross 2015

-A weekend of simultaneous, coordinated events that coincides with Code for America 2015 Fellows last weekend of residence and International Open Data Day.
-This is the fourth annual CodeAcross event.
-Code for Tucson is hosting a Feb 21 Saturday event at CoLab.
-More details to come!
+A weekend of simultaneous, coordinated events coinciding with Code for America's 2015 Fellows last weekend of residence and International Open Data Day.
+Code for Tucson hosted a Saturday event at CoLab as part of this fourth annual CodeAcross event.